Do you give tours?

 You may have a campfire at DNR campsites designated with a campfire ring and posted, as allowed by current conditions.
 Please make sure all evidence of any fire is completely out before leaving your campsite.
 Also be kind and leave the campsite better than when you arrived for the next campers.
 If you are traveling within MN state lines, you may bring your own firewood or you can purchase bundles from us at the base.

 Do you allow pets?

 We love pets; however, we no longer allow pets on select boats.
 There is a $150 per pet fee.
 When making your reservation, please inform us how many pets you intend to bring.
 Also our very own dogs live here at the landing; upon arrival please keep Fido in your vehicle until your party has been checked in.
 Please keep your pet on a leash at all times for others safety and pick up your pet's poo!

 How does insurance work for houseboat rentals?

 You are responsible for up to $5,000 in damages.
-We do offer an optional insurance waiver for $35 per night, which reduces your responsibility to $250.
+We do offer an optional damage protection for $35 per night, $50 per night for the 55' Cruiser, 60' Cruiser and Executive, which reduces your responsibility to $250.
 This covers accidental damage to the houseboat and its motor(s).
 It does not cover damage to any fishing boats, motors, portable generators, or hot tubs.
 You may check to see if your homeowner’s policy covers any damage.

 Is gas for the houseboat included?